Duds/capopt_platform/docs/design/product-backlog.md

 # CapOpt Platform - Product Backlog

 ## Backlog Overview
-This backlog reflects the current state of the CapOpt Platform with the newly implemented Enterprise Information System and updated priorities.
+This backlog reflects the current state of the CapOpt Platform with the completed Strategic Navigation Flow implementation and updated priorities.

 ## Sprint 1: Enterprise Foundation ✅ **COMPLETED**